Skip to Content

 a mother and daughter sitting together

 Many people believe that only wealthy individuals can avoid property taxes.
 However, with the proper knowledge and guidance, anyone can find a way to avoid property taxes.
 Prop 19 can significantly impact your property taxes in the future.
 Therefore, taking the proper steps now can help you avoid taxes in the future.
-Our team at GIlfix & La Poll Associates LLP explains what you need to know to prepare.
+Our team at Gilfix & La Poll Associates LLP explains what you need to know to prepare.

 Learn more about how to avoid property taxes below: